ChristerNilsson/2023/044-Monrad/readme.md

 	Edit the URL above.
 	Add the names of the players.

-	* N contains then names, separated with |.
+	* NAME contains then names, separated with |.
 Mandatory.
-	* H contains the header of the tournament.
+	* TOUR contains the header of the tournament.
 Optional
-	* D contains the Date.
+	* DATE contains the Date.
 Optional
-	* R contains the number of rounds.
+	* ROUNDS contains the number of rounds.
 Optional
 		* Default: minimum number of rounds if the tournament was a cup, plus 50%.
 		* One round added to make the number of rounds even.
 		* If you want a different number of rounds, just put it in the URL.